 Photo 2: Apply stain

 Rub stain over all three sections with a rag.
 Wipe it off to leave an even layer.
-Decide which amount of sealer gives you the desired look.
+Decide which amount of wood stain sealer gives you the desired look.

-The test board shows the effects of different amounts of sealer.
+The test board shows the effects of different amounts of wood stain sealer.

 Most stain manufacturers make prestain conditioners, but you’ll get better results with the method we show here.
 We’re using a wipe-on oil finish as the sealer.
 The key is to apply a thin base coat to partially seal the wood before wood staining.
 Sanding sealers, dewaxed shellac and wipe-on finishes will all do the trick.